eitanyaffe/mview/README.md

 Region files are saved as `[name].txt` with automatic backup versions stored in `versions/[name]_v1.txt`, `v2.txt`, etc.

+#### Regions profile visualization

+Saved regions are automatically displayed in the segments profile, which shows each single-contig region as a colored rectangle with its ID label.
+This provides immediate visual feedback when navigating between regions and helps identify overlapping or adjacent saved areas.
+The regions profile appears between the gene and axis profiles in both the c60 and minimal configurations.

 ## Working with your data

 See [data_setup.md](docs/data_setup.md) for detailed instructions on preparing data files and configuration.